-At this stage, also begin thinking about staff preferences for shift lengths, and the number of contracted hours you have to work with.
+At this stage, also begin thinking about staff preferences for shift lengths, and the number of contracted hours you need to aim for.

-Most staff dislike split shifts, as they often mean needing to stick around at work even if they're not being paid.
+Most staff dislike split shifts, as they often require sticking around at work without being paid.
 However, if you have some staff who live locally, split shifts might be more appealing.

-If you have a sufficient number of employees, you should find that all shifts are claimed.
-Test this system out for a couple of weeks; if you find that shifts are going unclaimed, you'll need to either hire more help or force split shifts on your existing staff — that or tinker with the rota to reduce split shifts or do away with them entirely.
+If you have enough employees, you should find that all shifts are claimed.
+Test this system out for a couple of weeks; if you find that shifts are going unclaimed, you'll need to either hire more staff or force split shifts on your existing staff — that or tinker with the rota to reduce split shifts or do away with them entirely.

 The sooner you can publish your rota, the better.
 You might need to tinker with it in the future (and you'll need a way of communicating these changes with staff), but giving your staff plenty of time to view their shifts is in everyone's interests.

 There's more time to deal with leave requests, shift swaps, and resolve any clashes or mix-ups.